 - 1 tablespoon ketchup

-Preheat grill to medium high heat.
+- Preheat the grill to medium high heat.

-Grill steaks 3 to 4 minutes on each side for medium.
-Brush steaks with the glaze on both sides, flip and cook until glaze is caramelized.
+- Grill the steaks 3 to 4 minutes on each side (for medium), then brush the steaks with the glaze and cook for one minute until the glaze is caramelized.

 Recipe adapted from original recipe by Judy Kim for Delish